oxford-arc/jade-docs/docs/source/jade/scheduler/index.rst

 The script starts with ``#!/bin/bash`` (also called a shebang), which makes the submission script a GNU bash script.

 The script continues with a series of lines starting with ``#``, which represent bash script comments.
-For Slurm, the lines starting with ``#SBATCH`` are directives that request job scheduling resources.
+For SLURM, the lines starting with ``#SBATCH`` are directives that request job scheduling resources.
 (Note: it is important that you put all the directives at the top of a script, before any other commands; any ``#SBATCH`` directive coming after a bash script command is ignored!)

 The resource request ``#SBATCH --nodes=n`` determines how many compute nodes a job are allocated by the scheduler; only 1 node is allocated for this job.